eMC - trusted, up to date and comprehensive information about medicines

 4.9 Overdose

-No case of overdose has been reported.
-Overdosage will not ordinarily cause acute problems.
+Overdosage by the topical ophthalmic route will not ordinarily cause acute problems.

 If accidental overdosage occurs in the eye, the eye should be flushed with water or normal saline.
 If accidentally ingested, the patient should drink fluids to dilute.